-By setting this flag the map showing the displacement values projected on the North-South direction is generated among the output products.
+By setting this flag the map showing the displacement values projected on the North-South direction is generated among the output products (this projection is still not implemented in PS and SBAS).

 By setting this flag any vector can be specified, in terms of azimuth (Azimuth Angle, measured in degrees from the North - clockwise direction) and inclination (Inclination Angle, measured in degrees from the horizontal plane).
 The map showing the displacement values projected on the specified direction is generated among the output products.